 Your booking appointment

-The first appointment with a midwife is called a booking appointment.
-You should have this at about 10 to 12 weeks, as this gets you booked in for maternity care provided by a particular hospital or NHS Trust.
+The first appointment you have with a midwife is called a booking appointment.
+This should happen when you’re about 10 to 12 weeks pregnant, as it gets you booked in for maternity care provided by a particular hospital or NHS Trust.

 At the booking appointment, your midwife will want to get an overview of your health and medical history in order to plan your maternity care, and you’ll have a first discussion about where you’d like to give birth: at home, at a birth centre or in a labour ward.